-NASA signed a \$7 billion, 6-year Space Flight Operations Contract (SFOC) with United Space Alliance (USA)-a joint venture between Boeing and Lockheed Martin-to serve as single prime contractor on September 26, 1996 with the goal of reducing shuttle operational costs.
+NASA signed a \$7 billion, 6-year Space Flight Operations Contract (SFOC) with United Space Alliance (USA)-a joint venture between Boeing and Lockheed Martin-to serve as single prime contractor on September 26, 1996 with the goal of reducing shuttle operational costs while ensuring safety.
 On August 2, 2002, NASA exercised the first of two 2-year options, extending the contract to September 30, 2004.
 NASA asserts that SFOC has saved the agency approximately \$1 billion per year.
 Shuttle appropriations levels for FY1992-FY2002 are available in CRS Report RS21411.
 The FY2003 request was \$3.2 billion.
-Congress approved that level, and added \$50 million for the Columbia investigation and other accident-related expenses.
+Congress approved that level, and added \$50 million for the Columbia investigation and other accident-related expenses, and exempted the shuttle program from the across-the-board rescission.
 NASA's FY2004 budget request shows \$3.786 billion as the expected FY2003 funding level because the agency shifted to full cost accounting, which includes personnel and facility costs in the program's budget.
 Previously those costs were accounted for separately.
 Thus, FY2004 numbers are not directly comparable to FY2003 figures.
-With that in mind, the request for FY2004 is \$3.968 billion, which reflects both the change to full cost accounting, and money added for the shuttle program in light of NASA's revised Integrated Space Transportation Plan (ISTP), announced in a November 2002 budget amendment.
+With that in mind, the request for FY2004 is \$3.968 billion, which reflects both the change to full cost accounting, and money added for the shuttle program in light of NASA's revised Integrated Space Transportation Plan (ISTP), announced in a November 2002 budget amendment (prior to the Columbia tragedy).